-This area of learning includes big ideas related to children’s early language and literacy.
-These big ideas support student’s development of effective communication and literacy skills such as reading and writing.
-By clicking on any of the progressions below, activities are provided to help you support your child at home.
-Should you wish to print these activities for quick reference, click on the printer icon included with each progression.
+This area of learning includes big ideas related to early language and literacy development.
+These big ideas support students' development of effective communication, foundational literacy skills, and process writing.
+We have developed activities to help you better support your child at home.
+You may access the activities by clicking on any of the progressions below.
+Should you wish to print the activities for quick reference, click on the printer icon included with each progression.

 A kindergarten student will independently write more than one complete thought on a single topic, using phonetic spelling and key print conventions.
 Spelling and basic concepts of writing allow students to communicate ideas.